EnglishSpanish

 When purchasing new shoes, try them on with your orthotics.
 The style should conform to the orthotics for a comfortable fit.
 Each time you purchase shoes, they will need to be checked for comfort level and fit with your orthotics.
 You can’t assume the orthotics will fit correctly in all shoes because shoe sizes vary from manufacturer to manufacturer.

 Your evaluation for orthotics by a Brooklyn podiatrist will include a complete biomechanical exam.
 This exam evaluates your specific gait pattern and joint motion involving your lower extremity.
-Your foot type, muscle strength, age, activity level, and shoe gear will also be evaluated in order to properly prescribe your foot orthotics.
+Your foot type, muscle strength, age, activity level, and shoe gear will also be evaluated in order to prescribe your foot orthotics properly.

 Skip to content